Claus von Stauffenberg: Execution

-In an attempt to save his own life, co-conspirator General Friedrich Fromm, Commander-in-Chief of the Replacement Army present in the Bendlerblock (Headquarters of the Army), charged other conspirators in an impromptu court martial and condemned the ringleaders of the conspiracy to death.
+In an ultimately failed attempt to save his own life, co-conspirator General Friedrich Fromm, Commander-in-Chief of the Replacement Army present in the Bendlerblock (Headquarters of the Army), charged other conspirators in an impromptu court martial and condemned the ringleaders of the conspiracy to death.
 Stauffenberg, his aide 1st Lieutenant Werner von Haeften, General Friedrich Olbricht and Colonel Albrecht Mertz von Quirnheim were executed before 1:00 in the morning (21 July 1944) by a makeshift firing squad in the courtyard of the Bendlerblock, which was lit by the headlights of a truck.

 Stauffenberg was third in line to be executed, with Lieutenant von Haeften after.
 However, when it was Stauffenberg's turn, Lieutenant von Haeften placed himself between the firing squad and Stauffenberg, and received the bullets meant for Stauffenberg.
-When his turn came, Stauffenberg spoke his last words, "Es lebe das heilige Deutschland!" ("Long live our sacred Germany!"), or, possibly, "Es lebe das geheime Deutschland!" ("Long live the secret Germany!"), in reference to Stefan George and the anti-Nazi circle.
+When his turn came, Stauffenberg spoke his last words, "Es lebe das heilige Deutschland!" ("Long live sacred Germany!"), or, possibly, "Es lebe das geheime Deutschland!" ("Long live secret Germany!"), in reference to Stefan George and the anti-Nazi circle.

 Fromm ordered that the executed officers (his former co-conspirators) receive an immediate burial with military honours in the Alter St.-Matthäus-Kirchhof in Berlin's Schöneberg district.
 The next day, however, Stauffenberg's body was exhumed by the SS, stripped of his medals and insignia, and cremated.

 Another central figure in the plot was Stauffenberg's eldest brother, Berthold Schenk Graf von Stauffenberg.
 On 10 August 1944, Berthold was tried before Judge-President Roland Freisler in the special "People's Court" (Volksgerichtshof).
 This court was established by Hitler for political offences.
-Berthold was one of eight conspirators executed by slow strangulation in Plötzensee Prison, Berlin, later that day.
-Before he was killed, Berthold was strangled and then revived multiple times.
+Berthold was one of eight conspirators executed by slow strangulation at Plötzensee Prison, Berlin, later that day.
+Before he was killed, Berthold was throttled and then revived multiple times.
 The entire execution and multiple resuscitations were filmed for Hitler to view at his leisure.

 More than 200 were condemned in show trials and executed.
-Hitler used the 20 July Plot as an excuse to destroy anyone he feared would oppose him.
+Hitler used the 20 July Plot as an excuse to eliminate anyone he feared would oppose him.
 The traditional military salute was replaced with the Nazi salute.
 Eventually, over 20,000 Germans were killed or sent to concentration camps in the purge.